Mu-L/Blender_math_anim/README.md

 |---------|---------|
 | ![Plot](resources/functions01.png) | ![Add Plotting](resources/functions02.png) |

+**Limitations and Notes:**
+- For explicit functions, polar functions, parametric functions, the supported experssions are based on `[asteval](https://lmfit.github.io/asteval/basics.html)` package; for implicit functions, the expressions are based on `[numexpr](https://numexpr.readthedocs.io/en/latest/user_guide.html)` package; for ODEs, the expressions are based on `[meval](https://docs.rs/meval/latest/meval/)` package.
+The main reason to use different packages for different types of functions is performance consideration.
+Their operatons and functions supports are different though major parts are same, for example, in `meval` (ODEs), `^` for power while `asteval` and `numexpr` using `**`, so please check their operations and functions supports if you have problem.
+- Be careful when choose parameter names, like `e`, `pi`, `inf`, `nan` are reserved names in the above packages and they having meanings or stand for constant values, don't use them as parameter names.
+- For both variables and parameters, same name will be linked across different functions, so you can control them together by using same name.
+- For variables, each name I preset 10 to use, like `x, x0, x1, ..., x9` for `x`, so you can use different variables to control independently in the function expression.

 ### 2. Formula Text
 1. Select the formula source.
 2. Type the formula and hit `Enter` or upload the file.
 Click `Create Formula` button to get the formula.
 3. Adjust the formula's properties, like color, thickness, etc. And you can add preset animations to the formula.
 ![Formula](resources/formulas.png)

+**Limitations and Notes:**
+- Remember to adjust both `text` and `stroke` due to some chars are composed by both.

 ### 3. Free Drawer
 1. Select a drawing object or you create one by `Add Drawer` button if there is none.
 2. Select the drawing layer; click `Draw Mode`, start to draw; click again after drawing is done to go back normal mode.
 3. Adjust the drawing's properties, like color, thickness, etc. And you can add preset animations to the drawing.
 ![Free Drawing](resources/freedrawing.png)

+**Limitations and Notes:**
+- Remember to `Update Uayer Tree` when you add or delete layers manually.

 ### 4. Morph Anim
 1. Click `Morph Setup` button to config the morph animations.
 2. In the popup window, select the source and target objects, and choose the morph type.